SteveMLC/empire_tycoon/EVENT_TUTORIAL_IMPLEMENTATION.md

 ```
 "This alert indicates events happening in your Empire.
 Events cause you to lose money.
-Complete challenges to fix them or let them expire."
+Complete challenges to fix them or wait 60 minutes for auto-expiry."
 ```

 ### Bonus Feature Tip